Soranosuke2001/2420_makeup/README.md

 - Note: To view the list of packages available, visit this [Link](https://archlinux.org/packages/?name=man-pages)

-2. Since I will be installing the vim editor, I will also add it to the list of packages to be installed.

-- Command: `pacstrap -K /mnt base linux linux-firmware vim`

 The download should begin and the download progress should be similar to the image below.

 ![pacstrap command](images/ss15.png)